ipfs/ipfs-docs/docs/how-to/create-simple-chat-app.md

 ### `p2p-circuit`

 Using `p2p-circuit` is really helpful for peers behind tricky NATs (or a VPN, or anything really).
+In a circuit, there is generally a relay node that tunnels traffic between peers.
 If you're familiar with [TURN](https://en.wikipedia.org/wiki/Traversal_Using_Relays_around_NAT), it might be useful to think of the relaying of `p2p-circuit` as something similar.
+More about that on [circuit relay](https://docs.libp2p.io/concepts/circuit-relay/).

 #### Usage

-Once all the services for `p2p-circuit` are put together, connecting to the node can be achieved in a few different ways.
-First, to connect on startup to _only_ our node(s):
+There are two ways to connect to the relay.
+First, to connect on startup:

 ```javascript
 ipfs = await Ipfs.create({